norbybaru/codeigniter-aws-s3/README.md

-# Codeigneter AWS S3
+# Codeigniter AWS S3
-Amazon aws S3 storage libary for codeigneter
+Amazon aws S3 storage libary for codeigniter

 ## Setup
 1. Copy config and library files to your CI installation